 Coffee Badging: The silent protest in everyday office life

-More and more employers are calling on their employees to return to the office more often and to be present.
+More and more employers are calling on their employees to come back to the office more often and to be present.
 But what happens when workers are reluctant to comply with this request?
 The result is an emerging phenomenon called “coffee badging.”

 What is coffee badging?